 GRADE EVALUATION QUALITY POINTS PER QTR HOUR A Excellent 4 В Good 3 С Average 2 D Below Average 1 F Failed to Meet Course Objectives 0 I Incomplete (the student has 14 calendar days following the end of the 0 academic term to complete the course work, at which point the final grade will be determined and will replace the incomplete grade) W Withdrawal used through week nine and not calculated in the CGPA Not Calculated WD Withdrawal during drop/add period.
-This grade indicates the course will not be calculated for purposes of determining rate of progress (SAP).
-Not Calculated WF Withdrawal and failing the class.
+This grade indicates the course will Not Calculated not be calculated for purposes of determining rate of progress (SAP).
+WF Withdrawal and failing the class.
 To be used after week nine.
-This grade is calculated in the CGPA.
-0 WM Withdrawal after week nine with documented mitigating circumstances placed in the student's file and not counted in the CGPA.
-Not Calculated WZ Withdrawal for those students called to immediate active military duty.
-This grade indicates that the course will not be calculated for purposes of determining rate of progress.
-Not Calculated Т Transfer Credit Not Calculated PE Passed by Proficiency Challenge Exam Not Calculated PF Preparatory Class Failed (Preparatory courses only) This grade indicates the course will not be calculated for purposes of determining rate of progress (SAP).
-Not Calculated PP Preparatory Class Passed (Preparatory courses only) This grade indicates the course will not be calculated for purposes of determining rate of progress (SAP).
-Not Calculated Course Rep eat Codes 1 Student must Repeat This Class R Student in the Process of Repeating This Class 2 Course Repeated - Original Grade No Longer Calculated in CGPA
+This grade 0 is calculated in the CGPA.
+WM Withdrawal after week nine with documented mitigating circumstances Not Calculated placed in the student's file and not counted in the CGPA.
+WZ Withdrawal for those students called to immediate active military duty.
+Not Calculated This grade indicates that the course will not be calculated for purposes of determining rate of progress.
+T Transfer Credit Not Calculated PE Passed by Proficiency Challenge Exam Not Calculated PF Preparatory Class Failed (Preparatory courses only) This grade indicates Not Calculated the course will not be calculated for purposes of determining rate of progress (SAP).
+PP Preparatory Class Passed (Preparatory courses only) This grade indicates Not Calculated the course will not be calculated for purposes of determining rate of progress (SAP).
+Course Rep 1 Student must Repeat This Class R Student in the Process of Repeating This Class 2 Course Repeated - Original Grade No Longer Calculated in CGPA